Behaviour focus: Why is my cat not using the litter tray?

 The first port of call is always to take the cat to the vets for a full health check.
 It’s important to mention all behaviour changes in the cat, even if you think it is not relevant to the toileting issue.
 For example, has your cat been slow to get up after a period of lying down, or not been jumping onto the windowsill recently?
 For all behavioural issues, it is vital to rule out medical problems that could be the underlying cause.

 Once the vet has ruled out medical reasons, then there are a number of litter tray factors to look at.
 Check out the following check list:

-- Litter depth – the average cat likes the litter to be about 3cm deep
+- The average cat likes the litter to be about 3cm deep

-- Litter cleanliness – cats have a reputation for being fastidiously clean.
+- Cats have a reputation for being fastidiously clean.
 Some owners even refer to their cat’s ‘princess-like’ behaviour as the cat would like the litter tray emptied after it’s been used once.
 However cats are not being ‘precious’ as they expect the same level of cleanliness as you would with your toilet.
 It varies between litter type and cat, but as a general rule, try to remove waste twice a day and clean the tray out fully once a week

-- Privacy – try placing an open litter tray in a cardboard box (open at the top) with two holes cut in the sides for entry and exit holes.
+- Try placing an open litter tray in a cardboard box (open at the top) with two holes cut in the sides for entry and exit holes.
 This will make the cat feel more secure, doesn't trap the smell inside and is easy to see when it needs cleaning out

-- Number of trays – as a general rule, provide cats with one litter tray per cat plus one extra for choice to reduce any competition
+- As a general rule, provide cats with one litter tray per cat plus one extra for choice to reduce any competition

 Even if your cat has outside access, always provide litter trays inside.
 Some cats can feel safer using a tray in the house – there could be neighbourhood cats that intimidate your cat.
 Understandably, many cats don’t like to go out when it’s bad weather, or if the toileting site is frozen over in winter and it’s difficult to dig.